Skip to content

 Notes:

-• Not needed for local development (Caddy reverse proxy handles /api/* requests)
+• Not needed for local development (Caddy reverse proxy keeps UI and backend on one origin)

 • Not needed in production if using a reverse proxy on the same domain